dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 - Try to locate data sinks, whenever possible

 ### Data Flows
-- Attached to at least one process or EI
+- Attached to at least one Process or External Interactor

 ---